Feel like yourself again

 Minoxidil is an over-the-counter (OTC) hair loss medication.
 Experts believe it can stimulate the hair growth cycle by moving your hair follicles into active growth and promoting blood flow to your scalp.

-Currently, topical minoxidil (also known as Rogaine®) is FDA-approved as a liquid and foam.
+Currently, topical minoxidil (also known by its brand name, Rogaine®) is FDA-approved as a liquid and foam.
 In some cases, healthcare professionals also prescribe the oral form off-label as a treatment for hair loss.

 Minoxidil works well on its own due to its effects on blood flow, but it’s especially effective at protecting your hairline when used with finasteride.

-In one small study published in the journal Dermatologic Therapy, 94 percent of men with hair loss showed improvements after using minoxidil with finasteride.
+In one small study, 94 percent of men with hair loss showed improvements after using minoxidil with finasteride.

-It’s important to remember that minoxidil, like finasteride, has a catch: If you don’t use it, you lose it — it being your hair.
+It’s important to remember that minoxidil, like finasteride, has a catch: If you don’t use it, you lose it (your hair, that is).

-You'll need to regularly use minoxidil (or finasteride) to maintain hair health and prevent your hairline from receding further.
+You'll need to continue to regularly use minoxidil (or finasteride) to maintain hair health and prevent your hairline from receding further.

-We offer minoxidil solution and minoxidil foam online, allowing you to add this medication to your hair loss prevention toolkit easily.
+We offer minoxidil solution and minoxidil foam online, allowing you to easily add this medication to your hair loss prevention toolkit.

 3. Wash With a Hair Loss-Prevention Shampoo